Searching and Evaluating EC Schemas

 Tail latency reduction

-E.g. Reonstruct need 9 fragment but actually sent out 10 reads.
+E.g. Reconstruct need 9 fragment but actually sent out 10 reads.
 Plain reads, second-instance reads, reconstruct reads, local vs global switching; and all them going in parallel with coordination of fallback timers.
 Latency is a distribution, tail at Q99 or more can be reduced by many techniques; 1% is many users’ experiences.

 But be sure the timer, deadline, shortcut cancellation, load estimation and balancing, etc are well working.
 Otherwise the extra reads above easily become a DDOS to data nodes and even create more failure avalanche, and more retries and more reads and then more failures ..
 Failure scenarios and actual gains should be tested.
 Bad cases should have cap throttling.